 ANYTIME this is on the menu at any restaurant I order it, but NOW I don’t have to wait for the occasional trips to Disneyland… I can make my own at home (and I do… seriously all the time)

-I have made these 3 times since the beginning of the year and thankfully my kids love them just as much as I do!
-I mean WHAT’S not to love? battered, fried, melted cheese, lunch meat… I DIE.
+Anytime I have the fryer out (usually once a month) I make these – thankfully my kids love them just as much as I do!
+I mean WHAT’S not to love?
+Battered, fried, melted cheese, lunch meat… I DIE.

 Seriously so so so so SO easy and the clean up isn’t bad either.
 KEEP the used oil in it’s own container and use again and again I fry a LOT (the fried sweets, the Tonkatsu, doughnuts… we go through oil so I always reuse – but keep non meat and meat oil separate)